ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In this section we explain how a set of inbound real-life inbound use case scenarios are affected by some of the TLS 1.3 changes.

 ## Use Case I1 - Data Center Protection
-Services deployed in data center may be offered for access by external and untrusted hosts.
-Network security functions such as IPS and Web Application Firewall (WAF) are deployed to monitor and control the transactions to the services.
-Application level load balancer is not a security function strictly speaking but is also an important function in front of the services.
+Services deployed in the data center may be offered for access by external and untrusted hosts.
+Network security functions such as IPS and Web Application Firewall (WAF) are deployed to monitor and control the transactions to these services. while an Application level load balancer is not a security function strictly speaking, it is also an important function that resides in front of these services

-Network security function are usually deployed in two modes, monitoring and inline.
+These network security function are usually deployed in two modes: monitoring and inline.
 In either case, they need to access the L7 and application data such as HTTP transactions which could be protected by TLS encryption.
 They may monitor the TLS handshakes for additional visibility and control.

 The TLS handshake monitoring function will be impacted by TLS 1.3.